DanideSola/csc329-final-game/README.md

 - Pie: increases player health by one
 - Board: boards on doors must be broken in order to change rooms

-To play the published game, click below: https://simmer.io/@ddes2022/csc329-final-project-the-cabin
+To play the published game, click here: https://simmer.io/@ddes2022/csc329-final-project-the-cabin